-It's been almost 5 years since the debut of Destiny and in that time millions of Guardians have taken the mantle to be the last line of defense to what's left of humanity.
+It's been almost five years since the debut of Destiny, and in that time, millions of Guardians have taken the mantle to be the last line of defense to what's left of humanity.
 And through various means, we've taken extensive time looking into the histories of our enemies, from the Fallen's Golden Age to the Whirlwind event, the three Hive sisters' contact with the Deep and their conversion into what we know of the Hive today, The Vex's desire to convert reality into one big machine, and the Cabal's mess of an empire, full with political drama.

 But What About Our Own History?

 I mean think about it.
 We typically spend so much time recently looking at the lore of our adversaries, that we don't really focus on the Guardians that fight alongside us.
 Not to say that we haven't, because we have.
 But I for one, as a Hunter main, want to know about the other Hunters that preceded me, and I would imagine the same goes for Warlocks and Titans.
 Picking our classes, I think should have a bigger impact than deciding which one fits our playstyles.
 That in mind, as a follow-up to my last article, "What Would a Faction War-Based DLC in Destiny 2 Look Like?," let's briefly take a look at the factions we know about, and see what we can learn about them, and the Guardians that swore loyalty to them.